-In summary, our temporal dynamics analysis shows that: 1) Specific sub-communities are heavily utilized for the dissemination of alternative news (Figure 4); 2) Twitter URL posting behavior is more aggressive for both alternative and mainstream news when compared to the other two platforms (Figure 5 and 6); 3) Both alternative and mainstream URLs tend to appear on the six selected subreddits before appearing on Twitter and/or /pol/ (Table 8 and Figure 7).
+In summary, our temporal dynamics analysis shows that: 1) Specific sub-communities are heavily utilized for the dissemination of alternative news (Fig. 4); 2) Twitter URL posting behavior is more aggressive for both alternative and mainstream news when compared to the other two platforms (Fig. 5 and 6); 3) Both alternative and mainstream URLs tend to appear on the six selected subreddits before appearing on Twitter and/or /pol/ (Table 8 and Fig. 7).
 This may be due the nature of the Reddit platform, where URL posting is the prevalent way to disseminate information; 4) URLs from specific domains tend to appear first on a particular platform.
 For example, for alternative news breitbart.com, URLs appear first on the six selected subreddits, while on Twitter the same applies for infowars.com, rt.com, and sputniknews.com.
-The /pol/ does not dominate for any of the domains (Figure 8).
+For /pol/, we observe that there is no news domain where the majority of its URLs appear first on /pol/ and then on the rest of the platforms (Fig. 8).